AyoubCoding21/NoiseBench/README.md

 # NoiseBench

 NoiseBench is a 2-versions noise sampling algorithm benchmark.
-It allows PCs to test their sampling performances, It is based off ashima/webgl-noise's benchmark and demo but a bit more intense on their hosts.
+It allows PCs to test their sampling performances, It is based off ashima/webgl-noise's benchmark and demo but a bit more intense on their hosts and modified to use GLUT.
 This project is available for Debian-based Linux PCs only.

 # Terms used here